gucci-ninja/Soft-Eng-Lecture-Notes/4A/3Y03/README.md

 ![](img/anova.png)

+- note that if H1 is true than the F-stat will be greater than 1
+- if significance levels are involved, you would reject the null hypothesis iff your test stat is greater than f at that alpha for a-1 and N-a
+    - note this is one-sided

 ### Confidence Intervals on Treatment Mean
 - recall that the treatment means are defined as μi = μ + γi for 1 ≤ i ≤ u

 ![](img/anova_ci.png)

 ### Unbalanced Tests
 - recall that we assume that for each i = {1,..,a}, the sample size for each treatment is the same
 - if we all the n's to ebe different, we can adjust the ANOVA identity